 - 6.11.1 A low-level concern about the behaviour of a member of staff is one where such behaviour does not meet the 'harm threshold' and yet appears to be inconsistent with the staff code of conduct or professional boundaries. - 6.11.2 It is crucial that any such concerns should be shared as soon as reasonably possible.
 This will maintain an open and transparent culture within the School, reinforcing its ethos and values; ensure that adults working in the School act within professional boundaries; and enable concerning, problematic or inappropriate behaviour to be identified and addressed early, minimising the risk of abuse. - 6.11.3 Low-level concerns about a member of staff may be shared initially with the DSL or the Head.
 If the former, the DSL should inform the Head of any concern in a timely manner.
 Low-level concerns about the Head should be reported to the Director of Legal and Risk Assurance.
 Staff are encouraged to self-refer where, for instance, they have found themselves in a situation which could be misinterpreted, or on reflection feel they may have compromised the School's expected professional standards.
-Reports about supply staff and contractors will be notified to their employers so that any potential patterns of inappropriate behaviour can be identified.

-6.11.4 The Principal (or a nominated deputy) will investigate the concern, speaking to the person who raised the concern, the individual involved, and any witnesses.
-Consultation with the LADO may be triggered by local thresholds for action or any doubt as to whether a low-level concern meets the harm threshold.
+Reports about supply staff and contractors will be notified to their employers so that any potential patterns of inappropriate behaviour can be identified. - 6.11.4 The Principal (or a nominated deputy) will investigate the concern, speaking to the person who raised the concern, the individual involved, and any witnesses.
+Consultation with the LADO may be triggered whilst following Wirral Authority procedures and also if the low level concern is of a sexual nature.
+The Legal Department at Trust Office should be notified of low level concerns referred to the LADO, and can also provide advice if needed.
 The action to be taken will be determined by and proportionate to the nature of the incident, whether the report can be substantiated and whether any pattern of behaviour appears to be emerging.
 Support will be offered where appropriate and where needed to enable the member of staff in question to correct their behaviour in future.